JSHBaxter/DeepFlow/README.md

-    (1) Marginal probability estimation via iterative mean-field approximations which happens to be well-behaved and differentiable provided that the regularisation terms are kept within a particular bound, and (2) Maximum a posteriori probability estimation via an augmented lagrangian solution algorithm [1], which is not differentiable but can be used for layer evaluation (but not for training).
+    (1) Marginal probability estimation via iterative mean-field approximations which happens to be well-behaved and differentiable provided that the regularisation terms are kept within a particular bound, and (2) Maximum a posteriori probability estimation via an augmented Lagrangian solution algorithm [2], which is not differentiable but can be used for layer evaluation (but not for training).
 This solver works best if the data terms are normalized into a -1 to 1 range, but is mathematically scale- invariant.

+The former solver is based on that presented in
+[1] Baxter, J.S.H., Jannin, P. (2020) Topology-aware activation layer for neural network image segmentation.
+Proceedings of SPIE Medical Imaging, vol. 11313 p.
+11313A.

 The latter solver is based on that presented in:
-[1] Baxter, J. S.H., Rajchl, M., Yuan, J., & Peters, T. M. (2014).
+[2] Baxter, J.S.H., Rajchl, M., Yuan, J., & Peters, T. M. (2014).
 A continuous max-flow approach to multi-labeling problems under arbitrary region regularization. arXiv preprint arXiv:1405.0892.